Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods: Models and Prediction Method

-Here we detail the models we produced to be able to make predictions for the onset dates and dry spells.
-We used variations of linear regression and logistic regression models for onset and dry spell respectively.
-As input to our model we have the training data $X \in \mathbb{R}^{n \times d}$, and we have our target variables as onset and dry spell.
-For ease of computation, we have the pixels of the $8\degree\times28\degree$ AOI flattened into a vector of length 224.
-Our first response variable $Y_1$ is onset.
+This section details the models we created to make predictions for the onset dates and dry spells.
+As input to our model we have the training data $X_{\text{full}} \in \mathbb{R}^{n \times d}$, and our target variables.
+For ease of computation we flatten the pixels of the $8\degree\times28\degree$ AOI into a vector of length $224$.
+Our first response variable is $y_{\text{ons}}$.
 It is in the form of days after January 1st.
-Although initially these are discrete time steps, through standardizing it (subtracting by the mean and dividing by the standard deviation per pixel) we can treat it as a continuous variable, and thus can do linear regression on it.
-We also have dry spell, $Y_2$, which is binary-valued, either 0 for no dry spell or 1 for dry spell.
-For each of these we have values for each pixel in the grid and we have 90 years worth of data giving
+Although initially these are discrete time steps, through standardizing it (subtracting by the mean and dividing by the standard deviation per pixel) we can treat it as a continuous variable, and thus do linear regression on it.
+We also have dry spell, $y_{\text{ds}}$, which is binary-valued, either 0 for no dry spell or 1 for dry spell.
+For both we have observations for each pixel in the grid and we have 90 years worth of data giving

+We also add one more step to the prediction pipeline by predicting the proportion of pixels that will have a dry spell for a given year.
+This is a useful step for adjusting the final dry spell model.
+For the proportion of dry spells we have data